fireship-io/fireship.io/content/lessons/geolocation-query-in-firestore-realtime/index.md

 The ability to query by geographic coordinates in Firestore is a highly requested feature because many successful apps - like Uber, Pokemon Go, Instagram, etc - use realtime maps as part of the core user experience.
 Today you will learn how to build a realtime Google map using Firestore as the data source.

-<p class="tip">Fingers-crossed: It's possible that Firestore will have native support for Geolcation queries in the future, but there is no public timeline for this feature that I'm aware of</p>
+<p class="tip">Fingers-crossed: It's possible that Firestore will have native support for Geolocation queries in the future, but there is no public timeline for this feature that I'm aware of</p>

 ## How Geohashing Works